FreekDS/De-Lijn-Realtime/README.md

 > npm run start

 By default, the front end server will start on 127.0.0.1:3000

+## Running the project
+Running the project is quite simple.
+The script start_frontend.sh starts the front-end server and the start_backend.sh file starts the back-end server.
+No sudo rights are required to run these scripts

 ## Configuration
 The back- and front-end both have a configuration file to set some global variables.